 Previously, faculty and students would have predominantly accessed the network via campus and/or managed devices and would have been protected by the university’s many layers of security.
 The network and users would have been protected by a robust firewall as the first line of defence, which includes services such as DDoS mitigations, malware blockers and content filtering.
 So, whilst on campus, the chances of malware getting on to a device were low.

-Watch an interview with the IT Director at University of Dundee
+Register here to watch an interview with the IT Director at University of Dundee

 Remote access to services